Vice director for research, PhD

 - Numerical simulation of disperse fluid flows in channels with relatively big particles

 We are interested in rheology changes, and jamming conditions depended on particle shapes, its density, and configuration of the channel.
-Now we have developed 3D numerical model based on Navier-Stockes equations and the system of motion equations for particles.
-To solve Navier-Stockes equations we use the immersed boundary method with the SIMPLE like algorithm on the Cartesian staggered mesh, to solve a system of motion equations we use Euler’s integration method with smaller time steps to account particle collisions and friction between them.
+Now we have developed 3D numerical model based on Navier-Stockes equations and the system of motion and rotation equations for particles.
+To solve Navier-Stockes equations we use the immersed boundary method with the SIMPLE like algorithm on the Cartesian staggered grid.
+To solve a system of motion equations we use Euler’s integration method with smaller time steps to account particle collisions and friction between them.
 An example of typical computed fluid flow pattern you can see above on the page.
-This investigation is supported by the Russian Science Foundation (grant No. 17-71-20139).
+This study was supported by the Russian Science Foundation (grant No. 17-71-20139).
 Another problem of interest within the frame of this project is the direct numerical simulation of the Boycott effect.
 We are doing this part of the study in collaboration with prof. Vladimir Shelukhin.

 - Development of models of hydraulic fracturing taking into account realistic mechanics near the fracture tip